Best savings accounts for January 2022

 *Minimum balance of $25,000 or a monthly deposit of $100 required for APY.

-Note: The annual percentage yields (APYs) shown are as of Oct.
-19, 2021.
+Note: Annual percentage yields (APYs) shown are as of Jan.
+21, 2022.
 Bankrate's editorial team updates this information regularly, typically biweekly.
-APYs may have changed since they were last updated and Bankrate's editorial team may occasionally update these APYs after that update.
-The APYs for some products may vary by region.
+APYs may have changed since they were last updated and may vary by region for some products.

 1. Best Overall Rate: Comenity Direct - 0.55% APY, $100 minimum to open account (no ATM access)